blobaa/attestation-protocol-ts/README.md

         attestationContext: "exampleContext",
         payload: "exampleAccountPayload",       // [optional] payload data field (see Attestation Protocol)

-        passphrase: "<some passphrase>"         // passphrase of attestor account };
+        passphrase: "<some passphrase>",        // passphrase of attestor account
+        fee: 0.1                                // [optional] fee in IGNIS.
+                                                // If not set, automatic fee calculation will be used };

     try {